 The track category is the heading under which your abstract will be reviewed and later published in the conference printed matters if accepted.
 During the submission process, you will be asked to select one track category for your abstract.

 Neurological disorder deals with brain, spine and the nervous system associates them.
 This disorder affects the central and peripheral nervous system.
-A portion of the Neurological Disorders is Epilepsy, Alzheimer illness and different dementias and additionally less natural ones, for example, frontotemporal dementia.
+A portion of the Neurological Disorders is Epilepsy, Alzheimer illness and different dementias and additionally fewer natural ones, for example, frontotemporal dementia.
 Cerebrovascular ailment incorporates stroke and migraine.
 It additionally incorporates headache disorders, multiple sclerosis, Parkinson's disease, neuro infections, brain tumors, traumatic disorders of the nervous system due to Brain injury, and neurological disorders because of malnutrition.

 - Track 1-1Epilepsy